Shad0wSeven/Shad0wSeven/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on usaco problems
+- 🔭 I’m currently working on USACO silver :c
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning C# and modeling techniques
-- 👯 I’m looking to collaborate on nothing u suck
+- 👯 I’m looking to collaborate on anything cool as long as I know the language!
-- 🤔 I’m looking for help with finding motivation to complete this description
+- 🤔 I’m looking for help with developing an Emacs discord integration
-- 💬 Ask me about nothign go away
+- 💬 Ask me about anything!
-- 📫 How to reach me: please dont stalker
+- 📫 How to reach me: check below!!!!
-- ⚡ Fun fact: i wrote this in 20 seconds

-stupid template

-in reality im just sitting around cramming for silver

-litearlly just justin will read this

-but im an arcitc code contributor so thats incredible

-:muscle: L

-github keeps telling me this is a special md file idfc ik that smh

-covid sucks
+- ⚡ Fun fact: If you like spaces over tabs you are a degeneate.
+It's not an opinion, its a fact.

 ```
 |||||||| ||    || ||||||| ||||||||  ////////// ||      || \\\\\\\\\\       //  //
 ||       ||    || ||   ||  ||    || //   // // ||      ||         \\    /////////